CyberRoshan/lawpreptutorial.github.io/README.md

 - **jQuery:** A fast, small, and feature-rich JavaScript library.
 - **Bootstrap:** A powerful front-end framework for building responsive, mobile-first projects.

+## Live Demo 🌐
+You can see the deployed/live website [here](https://cyberroshan.github.io/lawpreptutorial.github.io/).

 ## Contact 📬
 For any inquiries or feedback, please reach out to:
 - **Roshan Chaurasia:** [roshanchaurasia990@gmail.com](mailto:roshanchaurasia990@gmail.com)